chenyze/capstone/readme.md

 The clients are based in Burma, which also made communication unwieldy.
 I did not want to seem like I'm constantly asking them a stream of questions, so I tried to consolidate my questions first.
 The disadvantage to that approach is that it added delays simply because I was taking so long to even get a sense of what I need to ask!

 Some business logic in the database also felt counter-intuitive compared to the best practices I've learned about database management back in university.
 For instance, the location table, which I would presume to be a concise list of locations along the bus routes, turned out to be full of duplicates and erroneous data.
-I learned that it's because bus operators have flexibility to add/update the location / subroute tables however they want, resulting in typos and variations (e.g. Nyaung-Shwe vs NyaungShwe)... and a lot of duplicates.
+I learned that it's because bus operators have flexibility to add/update the location / subroute tables however they want, resulting in typos and variations (e.g. Nyaung-Shwe vs NyaungShwe) and duplicates.

-At other times, the business logic felt so hidden I almost thought it was missing!
-Effectively, there's a lot of back-and-forth process with the clients to  understand and run analyses on the data.
+Effectively, there was a lot of back-and-forth discussion with the clients to  understand and run analyses on the data.

 #### Preprocessing and Modeling